Jessika Cowart: Club career

+MLVA Wolves

+In 2019, Cowart played with the MVLA Wolves in the Women's Premier Soccer League.

 Çaykur Rizespor

 In 2022, Cowart joined Turkish Women's Football Super League club Çaykur Rizespor.
 She made her debut for the club in a 3–1 win against Adana İdman Yurdu.
 She finished the season with 10 starts in 10 matches for the club, scoring two goals and two assists.

 California Storm

 After her short stint in the Turkish top flight, Cowart joined Women's Premier Soccer League club California Storm, who later won the 2022 WPSL Championship.